smartcontractkit/chainlink/docs/CONFIG.md

 PeerID = '12D3KooWMoejJznyDuEk5aX6GvbjaG12UzeornPCBNzMRqdwrFJw' # Example
 TraceLogging = false # Default
 ```
 P2P has a versioned networking stack.
-Currenly only `[P2P.V2]` is supported.
+Currently only `[P2P.V2]` is supported.
 All nodes in the OCR network should share the same networking stack.

 ### IncomingMessageBufferSize